 The Boathouse– Originally, the boathouse was… a boathouse- a place where the river guides could store their boats and gear, make picnics for the tourists they were hauling down the river, and drink beer.

-La Kiva- newly remodeled, new roof, new kitchen… same amazing decor on the inside.
+La Kiva- newly remodeled, new roof, new kitchen… amazing decor on the inside retains the flavor of the original with major upgrades.

 The saloon has a good selection of beer, wine and your best chance of finding a decent single-malt scotch on this stretch of the border- but, you’re gonna pay “country club” prices for it.
 Bring that gold card and be prepared to use it.